Aliya la'regel: First Temple period

 The First Temple period is defined as the archaeological and historic period corresponding to the Iron Age II (c.
 1000-587/86 BCE).

 Second Temple period

 The Mishnah describes the pilgrimage to Jerusalem as a celebration with pilgrims adorned, singing, and playing music.
-During the Second Temple period, Jerusalem saw pilgrims from across the Jewish diaspora, including Rome, Alexandria in Egypy, Iberia, and Babylon, although historical estimates of millions of participants are considered exaggerated.
+During the Second Temple period, Jerusalem saw pilgrims from across the Jewish diaspora, including Rome, Alexandria in Egypt, Iberia, and Babylon, although historical estimates of millions of participants are considered exaggerated.
 The pilgrimage, especially during Sukkot, was the largest, and traditions like "Pesi Birot" (פסי ביראות) allowed flexibility for pilgrims' needs on Shabbat.

-After the Siege of Jerusalem (70 CE), The Aliya la'regel practice continued.
+After the Siege of Jerusalem (70 CE), the Aliya la'regel practice continued.
 Following the establishment of Israel, symbolic pilgrimages to Mount Zion were led by Rabbi Yedidia Frankel.
 Among the Beta Israel community, the holiday of Sigd also involves a pilgrimage, traditionally to a mountain with holy books, now celebrated in Jerusalem.
 Despite the absence of a formal obligation, visiting the Temple Mount is still seen as fulfilling a mitzvah due to its enduring sacredness.